lanl/singularity-eos/doc/sphinx/src/using-kpt.rst

 ==================================

-A step in adapting to more realistic calculations is to get away from that phase transitions are instantanious and the system is in, at least, local thermal equilibrium (LTE) all the time.
+A step in adapting to more realistic calculations is to get away from the idea that phase transitions are instantaneous and the system is in, at least, local thermal equilibrium (LTE) all the time.
 Allowing for superheated (the material is hotter than the equilibrium state) and supercooled (the material is cooler than the equilibrium state) materials is